-Earth's magnetic field generates a sort of "magnetic bubble" in space around our planet.
-This region is called the magnetosphere.
-Earth's magnetosphere is a bit like a magnetic force field that surrounds our planet.
-The magnetosphere protects our planet from some types of radiation from the Sun.
+Earth's magnetic field generates an invisible bubble around our planet, called the magnetosphere.
+The magnetosphere is a bit like a magnetic shield that surrounds the planet, protecting us from many types of radiation from the Sun.

-The magnetosphere can be visualized as magnetic field lines produced by a giant bar magnet, tilted about 11o from Earth’s rotation axis (as seen in the COMET Program's image to the right).
+Earth’s magnetic field is generated from the movement of molten iron in the Earth’s outer core, creating powerful electric currents.
+These currents orient around magnetic field lines between the poles that extend beyond Earth’s atmosphere, as shown in the diagram to the right.
+The magnetosphere can be visualized as magnetic field lines produced by a giant bar magnet, with oppositely charged ends, tilted about 11° from Earth’s rotational axis.
 One magnetic pole is located in northern Canada, and the other pole is located in Antarctica.
-The magnetic field above the poles extends far into space and shields the Earth from many of the energetic charged particles coming from the Sun and more distant sources in the galaxy.
+The magnetic field above the poles extends far into space and shields the Earth from many of the energetically charged particles coming from the Sun and more distant sources in the galaxy.